Managing your credit score is something that everyone needs to take the time to do.

 Join The Stability Hub to get more tips all for free today!

 Credit reference agencies also work out their own version of your credit score.
 There are three primary credit reference agencies in the UK - Equifax, Experian and TransUnion and all are authorised and regulated by the Financial Conduct Authority.
 Each uses its own system to determine your credit rating, so your credit score will differ depending on which credit reference agency your prospective lender chooses.
-Also, all three credit reference agencies have their own criteria of what a good credit score looks like.
+Also, all three credit reference agencies have their own criteria of what a good credit score is.

 All of the CRAs hold a range of data about every individual, including: